Overview

 Transfers and undecided students

-Transfer students who are confirmed to enroll are required to take the exam.
-They may also petition for transfer credit for their required FWIS course; please review the Transfer Credit section of this page for more information.
+If you are a transfer student who has accepted the offer to enroll at Rice, you are required to take the assessment.
+You may also petition for transfer credit for the required FWIS course; please review the Transfer Credit section of this page for more information.

 Special Circumstances